Josh Palmano is the Main Man.

-Andrew Salmond…used to look like Captain Haddock but doesn’t anymore.
+Andrew Salmond captains this ship.
+He even used to look like Captain Haddock but doesn’t anymore.
 (NB: Andrew Salmond now looks like Captain Haddock again.)

-Julia Scheele is a comic book artist and illustrator.
-She has produced work in and around the UK small press scene under her own name and with the collective We Are Words And Pictures, which she co-founded.
-She’s also the editor of the popular and almost, almost finished 69 Love Songs, Illustrated project.
+Julia Scheele is responsible for this website and for buying in Small Press, among other things.
+She is also a comic book artist and illustrator, who has produced work in and around the UK small press scene since 2008.
+Additionally, she’s the editor of the popular and almost, almost finished 69 Love Songs, Illustrated project.
 Her work has been featured in Digital Arts and the Guardian Guide, and she has also worked as an art assistant on the excellent Phonogram: The Singles Club.
-She’s currently selling prints and self-published bits and bobs through Gosh! and her online shop.

-Steven Walsh – although prepared to read anything that combines words and pictures in an exciting manner Steven has a huge place in his heart for DC and Marvel superheroes and is still absurdly pleased with the ‘Hawk and Dove’ birthday cake his Mum organised for his 11th birthday.
+Steven Walsh is the man at the helm, writer of the Gosh!
+Authority and the man who buys in the books.
+Although prepared to read anything that combines words and pictures in an exciting manner Steven has a huge place in his heart for DC and Marvel superheroes and is still absurdly pleased with the ‘Hawk and Dove’ birthday cake his Mum organised for his 11th birthday.
 Before working at Gosh! he spent the best part of a decade trying to convince the managers at the behemoth of a bookshop he worked for that it might be good to stock ALL the ‘Preacher’ trades rather than just volumes 2, 6 and 7 and taking any opportunity to smuggle Will Eisner books onto displays.
 Away from work he can usually be found scribbling about incomplete creations, eccentric life choices and mangled Nursery Rhymes, as well as having recently started a regular podcast about South London.
 He also knows more about football than anyone working in a comic shop has any right to.

 Barnaby Richards is an illustrator and a comic book artist who blessed us with his presence until November 2011.
 He has done pictures for The Observer, Walker Books, The Independent on Sunday, The Guardian, Fortean Times, Reader’s Digest Magazine, and The Big Tomato Company, among others.
-His first comic was published by Atlantic Press and some of his self-published things are available at Gosh!
+His first comic was published by Atlantic Press.